 The onslaught – as a fitting finale, Mungo Jerry give(s) us more than six minutes of THE WIND IS BLOWING.
 Traditional Blues style it may well be, but it’s delivered in such a heartfelt way, so sensitively executed!
 Mainman Mungo uses every echo trick in the book, Darren Jones’s bass lines form a wonderful engine room with Bob White, and Ray tops it all with maybe his best guitar solo of all times, and that is saying something.

-The CD opens with the bluesy-rock and heavily sax-influenced Stray Dog.
-Ray’s vocals have always been instantly recognisable and his South East gruff trademark come across powerfully on this one. (a great opener for a live set!).
+STRAY DOG : The CD opens with the bluesy-rock and heavily sax-influenced Stray Dog.
+Ray’s vocals have always been instantly recognisable and his South East gruff trademark come across powerfully on this one.
+(A great opener for a live set!).

-White Dress heads off down a festive ska path and could be destined to get played at many a wedding party.
-Ray’s very talented wife, Britta, also features on sax on this track and it would be very touching to think that he’d written this for her.
+WHITE DRESS : White Dress heads off down a festive ska path and could be destined to get played at many a wedding party.
+Ray’s very talented wife, Britta, also features on sax on this track.
+It would be very touching to think that he’d written this for her.

-By contrast,10-Foot Bank Roll is back to a blues format, where Ray ponders about money, fame and loneliness.
+10-FT.
+BANKROLL : By contrast,10-Foot Bank Roll is back to a blues format.
+Ray ponders about money, fame and loneliness.
 (I’m sure this one isn’t autobiographical!).

 Steve Banks.
 Blues Matters.